cypress-io/cypress-documentation/content/guides/references/configuration.md

 title: Configuration
 ---

-## Configuration file
+## Cypress configuration file

-The first time you open Cypress Test Runner, it creates the configuration file.
+The first time you open Cypress Test Runner, it creates the Cypress configuration file.
 This file is used to store any configuration values you supply.
 If you [configure your tests to record](/guides/dashboard/projects#Setup) the results to the [Cypress Dashboard](https://on.cypress.io/dashboard-introduction) the